JuliaOcean/AIBECS.jl/docs/paper.md

 and the MITgcm-built Ocean Comprehensible Atlas (OCCA) ocean-state estimate model [@Forget:2010], of which the downloads are handled by the [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl) package [@DataDeps:2018; @White_etal:2019].
 AIBECS.jl also offers classic two-box and three-box models [@Sarmiento_Gruber:2006; @Archer_etal:2000].
 The [OceanGrids.jl](https://github.com/briochemc/OceanGrids.jl) package, on which AIBECS depends, provides the underlying grid configuration types as well as regridding and interpolating routines.
-Swapping the underlying circulation model and grid requires a single-line-of-code change, facilitating benchmarks among them and, given past- or future-ocean circulation models, could be used in paleoceanography and climate-change studies.
+Swapping the underlying circulation model and grid requires a single-line-of-code change, facilitating intercomparison projects.
-Additional circulation models that are represented in matrix form and made publicly available will be added to the collection.
+As new circulation models that are represented in matrix form are made publicly available, they will be added to the collection.
+These could include past- and future-ocean circulation models, for paleoceanographic or climate-change studies, for example.

 AIBECS.jl also provides extra functionality to facilitate the generation of numerical models.
-Tooling to simulate gravitational settling of non-buoyant particulate tracers is provided by the `transportoperator` function.
+Tooling to simulate gravitational settling of tracers with non-buoyant particles is provided by the `transportoperator` function.
 In addition, AIBECS provides access to a number of predefined fields that can be used to generate source and sink processes.
 Fine-resolution (1-arc-minute) topography from the ETOPO1 dataset [@Amante_Eakins_2009] can be used for a refined interception of particulate fluxes by subgrid topographic features not captured by coarser circulation models.
 For aeolian deposition, AIBECS.jl includes aerosol-type- and region-of-origin-partitioned dust deposition fields [@Chien_etal_2016; @Kok_etal_2021b].